tfry-git/EmbAJAX/README.md

 # ArduJAX

-Simplistic framework for creating and handling displays and controls on a WebPage served by an Arduino (or other small device).
+Simplistic framework for creating and handling displays and controls on a web page served by an Arduino (or other small device).

 ## Overview